Team

 Affiliate faculty mentor: QCB graduate program

 Fenna received her BA at UC Berkeley and her Ph.D. from Harvard, where she studied the topography of cortico-cortical and cortico-cerebellar networks in human brains.
 In her postdoc with Steve McCarroll (Genetics @ Harvard Medical School and the Stanley Center for Psychiatric Research @ The Broad Institute), she used single cell sequencing approaches to study how brain cell types diverge across mammalian species.
-Fenna is an NIH Director's New Innovator Award recipient, a SFARI BTI Fellow and a Klingenstein-Simons Fellow.
+Fenna is an NIH Director's New Innovator Award recipient, a SFARI BTI Fellow, a Klingenstein-Simons Fellow, and a Pew Scholar.
 Unapologetic Celtics fan.
 Simply not that good at latte art.

 Lab Manager;